MaverickMartyn/youtube-music-desktop/README.md

 # YouTube Music for Desktop
 An unofficial desktop client for YouTube Music, with integrated lyrics from MusixMatch, and more.

-You can check out my other work here: [https://www.codeslasher.com/](https://www.codeslasher.com/)
+You can check out the update progress [over on Trello](https://trello.com/b/wKP18BMv/youtube-music-for-desktop), or you can check out my other work here: [https://www.codeslasher.com/](https://www.codeslasher.com/)

 ### Download
 Download the latest release on [https://github.com/MaverickMartyn/youtube-music-desktop/releases](https://github.com/MaverickMartyn/youtube-music-desktop/releases)